diSimplex/toolArchive/docs/Architecture.md

    allow a knowledgable user to view and or copy the intermediate artifacts.

-6. Provide a federated "log" manager browsable as a web-site.
+9. Provide a federated "log" manager browsable as a web-site.

-7. The combined task-manager / workspace-manager should be implemented in goLang (to provide robust multi-threading).
+10. The combined task-manager / workspace-manager should be implemented in goLang (to provide robust multi-threading).
 The task-manager might have an embedded Lua engine to provide scriptability.
 It will probalby keep its meta-data in an SQLite3 database.

+11. Nursery (server) authentication will be done using TLS/HTTPS "Server" certificates.
+The ConTeXtNurseryCA (GoLang) tool will issue certificates as needed.

+12. Each user's browser(s) will need to have the Federation's CA public certificate loaded into their certificate store.

+13. Each user will be issued with there own client certificate using the ConTeXtNurseryCA tool.
+This client certificate will need to be loaded into the user's browser(s) certificate store.

 ## Resources